Published: May 6, 2021

 The women’s health industry is full of distorted and harmful facts that many people still believe to be true.
 To prevent damage due to unawareness and increase the general level of knowledge, it might be a great idea to provide a lot of educational content and place links to reliable sources of relevant information in your app.

-The content can include:
+Such content may include:

 In this section, we’ll review the main features that you can add to your app.

-For the same purpose, you can add a bar for notes and comments to cover some symptoms that aren’t in the questions or need some specifications.
+For the same purpose, you can add a separate bar for notes and comments to cover some symptoms that aren’t in the questions or need some specifications.

 Many women’s health tracking apps are dedicated to tracking menstrual cycles.
 The functionality can include:

 Mobile apps for women like birth control app or fertility tracker app can take app this as an example (image by Kimia Badiei)

 Additionally, you can add a calendar feature for women to visualize cycle phases, conveniently track the duration of each cycle, and try to predict each phase as well as determine when things go off.